At a Glance

 Are students required to live on campus?

 All first, second, and third-year students are required to live on campus unless permanent residence is within a 45 mile commuting distance.
-Upperclassmen may choose to live on campus or reside in a house or apartment.
 Real estate in Tiffin is very reasonable and rental properties are available in close proximity to the campus.

 What type of housing is available on campus?

-Single and double occupancy rooms are available in our six residence halls, houses and apartment buildings on campus.
-All on campus facilities are non-smoking.
-The facilities are co-ed, generally housing men and women on separate floors.
-Units are equipped with cable, telephone, and computer network access.
-Units are filled on a first-come, first-served basis.
+Single, double, triple, and quad-occupancy rooms are available in our seven residence halls, several houses and apartment buildings on campus.
+All on-campus facilities are non-smoking.
+The facilities are coed Ė generally housing men and women on separate floors.
+Campus housing is equipped with cable and computer network access.
+Please note that campus housing is filled on a first-come, first-served basis.

 Who will I room with?

-The residential facilities are fully integrated (students are not separated on the basis of class standing, athletic participation, etc.).
-If you know whom you would like to room with, you can request a specific roommate on your housing contract.
-You may also make more general requests – for example, to room with someone in your major, sport, or activity.
-(Our residence life staff makes every attempt to honor requests, but cannot make any guarantees, so itís important that you make your special requests known early.
+Our residential facilities are fully integrated.
+We do not separate students based on class standing, an athletic participation, and so forth.
+If you know the person you would like to room with, you can request a specific roommate on your housing preference form.
+You may also make more general requests.
+For example, you can request to room with someone in your major, sport, or activity.
+Our residence life staff makes every attempt to honor requests, but cannot make any guarantees, so itís important that you make your special requests known early.

 What regulations are placed on campus residents?